letoram/arcan/src/a12/net/HACKING.md

 This is sent as a reply to the directory list command and is used to notify about the update, removal, creation or presence of a retrievable application.
 An empty identifier terminates.
-The applname can be used as the extension field of a BCHUNKSTATE event to initiate the actual transfer.
+The applname or server-identifier can be used as the extension field of a BCHUNKSTATE event to initiate the actual transfer.

 ### command - 11, directory-discover
 - [18..
 19] role    : uint8 (0) source, (1) sink, (2) directory
 - [20     ] state   : uint8, (0) added, (1) lost
 - [21..
-36] petname : (+16) utf-8 server-generated identifier / user-provided
-- [37..
-52] id      : (+16) Kpub (x25519)
+36] id      : (+16) Kpub (x25519)
+- [37  +16] petname : UTF-8 identifier

-This is provided when a new source or sink has flagged for availability or been disconnected.
-The petname is chosen by hashing into a server-local dictionary and allocated on first-use or provided on initial HELLO.
+This is provided when a new source or sink has flagged for availability (state=0) or been disconnected (state=1).
+The petname is provided on initial source/sink/directory HELLO or chosen by the directory server due to local policy or name collision.

+### command - 12, directory-open
+- [18    ] Mode    : (0: direct, 1: tunnel)
+- [19..34] Kpub    : (+16) Kpub (x25519)
+- [35..50] petname : UTF-8 identifier

+This is used to request a connection / connection request to the provided petname.
+Kpub is the public key that will be used in the HELLO to the target.
+This can be the same Kpub used to make the connection to the directory server, but might also be a different one in order to differentiate between trust domains.
+It will be forwarded to the source/sink/directory in question.

+If mode is set to tunnnel:ed, the active connection will be used to route traffic to/from the nested connection.
+This is a workthrough for cases where a direct connection cannot be established, corresponding carriers for NAT traversal (UDP blocked, misconfigured routers) and might not be permitted by the server connection.

+A client is intended to first try to establish a direct connection, and after a failed attempt, try the tunnel route.

+### command - 14, directory-opened
+- [18    ] Status  : (0 failed, 1 direct ok, 2 tunnel ok)
+- [19 +16] Address : Status = 1, IPv6 address to the host, Status = 2, tunnel ID.

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64